 In the NA version, there is an inconspicuous meat storage room in Valjevo Castle you can go into, which one of your party members will comment on after returning to the main screen.
 In the Japanese version, everything is explained in one box of text, and the programmers forgot to program the game not to scroll back up to the first-person view when viewing the second message.
 The Japanese version's message translates to something much more sinister...

 にくを てんじょうから つるしてある。 ランパート「にくの そうこか。ん？ こ これは！？ なんと ぶらさがっているのは にんげんの にくだ！

 肉を天井から吊るしてある。 ランパート「肉の倉庫化。ん？こ これは！？ なんとぶら下がっているのは人間の肉だ！」

 Meat is hanging from the ceiling.
 Rampart "This is a meat warehouse.
 Hm?
 Wh-what's this!?
-The meat that is hanging is human flesh!
+Oh my God, the meat that's hanging here is human flesh!